Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Simulations

 \section{Simulations}

-In the previous sections, we have provided strong theoretical bounds on the loss of the greedy and patient algorithm, particularly for the case of constant departure times.
+In the previous sections, we have provided theoretical bounds on the loss of the greedy and patient algorithm, particularly for the case of unit \dtimenamepl.
 These bounds are guaranteed to hold for $m$ and $T$ tending to infinity and give an indication on the market behavior for fixed $m$ or $T$.
-In order to complete the picture, we provide simulated results for different input values.
-Note that matching markets are often of large scale in reality, see, e.g., \citet{Unve10a} for a discussion of kidney exchange markets and \citet{BCFY14a} for a discussion of child adoption markets.
-Their data on the poolsize (greater than $50\,000$) is confirmed by recent numbers from the Organ Procurement and Transplantation Network and the US Census 2020, respectively.
-We investigate the market behavior with respect to key characteristics like the percentage of unmatched agents or the average waiting time of agents for realistically sized and randomly generated examples.
+In order to complete the picture, we provide simulations for rather small matching markets.
+Note that such markets are often of large scale in reality, see, e.g., \citet{Unve10a} for a discussion of kidney exchange markets and \citet{BCFY14a} for a discussion of child adoption markets.
+Their respective data on the pool size (greater than $50\,000$) is confirmed by recent numbers from the Organ Procurement and Transplantation Network and the US Census 2020, respectively.
+To be conservative, we run our simulations for arrival rates of $m = 500$ and $m = 1000$.

+First, we investigate our two key objectives, i.e., the percentage of unmatched agents and the average waiting time of agents.
 In particular, this analysis gives insights on the significance of error terms in practical examples.
+Moreover, we compare the loss of the greedy algorithm with a variant of the greedy algorithm where the choice of the matching partner is not uniformly at random.

-In order to simulate the market behavior, we start with an empty pool at time $0$, i.e., no agents are present initially.
+We run an event-driven simulation with two event types (arrivals, critical times).
+At each step we process the next event time; almost surely only one event occurs at a time.
+We start with an empty pool at time $0$, i.e., no agents are present initially.
 Then, agents join the pool at Poisson rate $m$.
 This means in particular that the difference between the arrival time of two successively arriving agents is distributed with respect to an exponential distribution with expectation $\frac{1}{m}$, i.e., the arrival of the next agent can always be simulated by evaluating a random variable.
-Every agent is assigned a maximum sojourn time at her arrival to the market according to a predetermined distribution.
+Every agent stays for a unit \dtimename.
 During the simulation, a matching algorithm is employed and used to determine pairs of agents from the pool to be matched.
+Our focus lies on the greedy algorithm.
+We evaluate statistics up to time $T$; with $T = 100$ and unit \dtimenamepl, boundary effects are negligible.